timescale/docs/api/add_reorder_policy.md

 ## add_reorder_policy() <tag type="community">Community</tag>
 Create a policy to reorder chunks on a given hypertable index in the background.
 (See [reorder_chunk](/hypertable/reorder_chunk)).
 Only one reorder policy may exist per hypertable.
-Only chunks that are the 3rd from the most recent are reordered to avoid reordering chunks that are still being inserted into.
+Only chunks that are the third from the most recent are reordered to avoid reordering chunks that are still being inserted into.

 <highlight type="tip">